Tack foss-north 2023!

 The 2023 edition of foss-north took place in Gothenburg on 24 and 25 April 2023.
 It was a great occasion to meet again in person with the Nordic Free Software community.
 Over 180 participants had the opportunity to learn about and discuss Free Software in more than 20 sessions.

 This year, for the first time, the FSFE co-organised a track on political, social, and legal issues around Free Software.
 It was two days full of enlightening discussions.
 The topics addressed were many, and in case you missed the event, here it is a short overview of some of them.
 There are more interesting talks that took place during these two days.
-The recordings of the sessions will be available on the FSFE Peertube channel soon, so stay tuned!
+The recordings of the sessions are availabe in the foss-north peertube instance!

 Interoperability and Free Software